jc-handy/handy/README.md

 before getting the input character, and then after the input, write a newline character to standard output.

+#### get_module_versions()
+Return a list of ModuleVersion instances starting with the main program module, followed by the sorted-by-name imported modules that are not part of Python's standard library.

+The main module can print its own version like this:

+    print(get_module_versions()[0])

+Or it can include the versions of its non-standard dependencies like
+this:

+    mv=get_module_versions()
+    print(mv.pop(0))
+    while mv:
+        print(' ',mv.pop(0))

+See the ModuleVersion dataclass for more information.

 #### gripe(msg, output=<\_io.TextIOWrapper name='<stderr>' mode='w' encoding='utf-8'>, progname='docmd')
 Same as die(...,rc=None), so the program doesn't terminate.